 Lovelace wasn’t considered attractive by the standards of the call-girl world.
 Her appeal came mostly from her girl-next-door personality and a “free love” spirit.
-When she and Traynor moved from Miami to New York, she started making small, illegal pornographic films called “loops.”
+When she and Traynor moved to Miami from New York, she started making small, illegal pornographic films called “loops.”

-People Lovelace worked with in the industry said she loved sex and prostitution.
+People Linda Lovelace worked within the industry said she loved sex and prostitution.
 But Lovelace claimed later on that this was false and that Traynor forced her into the occupation.
 Traynor and Lovelace married in 1971, but she would later say that they married so she couldn’t be forced to testify against him a drug charge, thanks to spousal privilege.

 Deep Throat was one of the first pornographic films to feature an actual plot and character development.
 Lovelace starred as a woman with a clitoris in her throat and was paid $1,200 for the role.
 Her co-star, Harry Reems, played her psychiatrist.
 Though it was a pornographic film, there were other scenes that contained real dialogue and even jokes.
 The movie ends with the line, “The End.
 And Deep Throat to you all.”